 A root canal is a common dental procedure used to treat a severely infected or damaged tooth.
 However, it’s not always the right option for everyone.
-Some patients may seek alternatives to a root canal due to anxiety, the cost, or a preference for less invasive treatments.
+Some patients may seek alternatives to root canal due to anxiety, the cost, or a preference for less invasive treatments.
 If you’re in a situation where a root canal is recommended but you’re looking for other solutions, understanding the available alternatives is crucial.

-At Palisades Dental Care, we offer a variety of treatments that may serve as alternatives to a root canal, depending on your dental needs.
+At Palisades Dental Care, we offer a variety of treatments that may serve as alternatives to root canal, depending on your dental needs.
 Whether you have a decayed or infected tooth, there are several ways to restore your oral health and preserve your smile.
 Let’s explore the most common alternatives to a root canal and how they can benefit you.

 What is a Root Canal Treatment?